 Apart from that, the summer of 1966 should be like any other.
 But Mina’s dad begins taking Mina along to hear speeches by Martin Luther King Jr. in Chicago.
 And soon he brings the freedom movement to their own small town, with consequences for everyone.

-Gayle Brandeis is the author of the novel, The Book of Dead Birds, which won Barbara Kingsolver’s Bellwether Prize for Fiction in Support of a Literature of Social Change, and Fruitflesh: Seeds of Inspiration for Women Who Write.
-She lives… More about Gayle Brandeis
+Gayle Brandeis is the author of the novel The Book of Dead Birds, which won Barbara Kingsolver’s Bellwether Prize for Fiction in Support of a Literature of Social Change, and Fruitflesh: Seeds of Inspiration for Women Who Write.
+She lives in… More about Gayle Brandeis